 Coastal Areas: Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, unique coastal environments, nutrient loading in coastal waters and impact on coastal commercial fishing should be examined.
-The handling of food processing solid waste and wastewaters, and their impact on coastal waters should be closely examined.
+The technical aspects of Cemetery management and the prevention of the transmission of pathogens should be closely examined.

-Upland Areas: Issues such as slope stability, available road network, access to basic amenities such as treatment facilities, impact of final effluent on drainage network, and the effect of storm drainage from the site on pre existing drainage patterns etc. should be examined.
+Upland Areas: Issues such as slope stability, available road network, access to basic amenities such as topsoil, impact of drainage from the site on pre existing drainage patterns etc. should be examined.

-Freshwater/ Riverine/ Wetland Areas: Issues relating to leachate being introduced to the water column, erosion and siltation, nutrient loading, and macro-invertebrate habitat destruction.
-The possible increase in mortality rate of overall aquatic life due to improper waste handling is a major issue.
+Freshwater/ Riverine/ Weltand Areas: Issues relating to leachate being introduced to the water column, erosion and siltation, nutrient loading, macro-invertebrate habitat destruction, and the possible increase in mortality rate of overall aquatic life.
+The proposed location of the facility within a flood plain, coastal wetland, or watershed and or water body surface or ground that could provide a public water supply should be reviewed